ChuckNomis/DoesItExist/README.md

-# IsExist - Invention Checker Agent
+# DoesItExist - Invention Checker Agent

 This project is an AI agent that accepts a user's invention idea, dynamically decides what tools to run, and returns whether the idea already exists, based on patent, product, and web data.